- Call 112

 Doctors / Dentists / Hospital treatment

 - Part of the cost of medicines listed in the “Official List of Medicines Subsidised by the Health Services” is covered by the state.
 You will have to pay the rest upfront.
 The proportion varies between 10% and 85% of the price.

 - Lists of pharmacies providing 24-hour service are available at any pharmacy.

 - No information available.

 - If you have to pay for your care, contact your national health insurance to claim reimbursement once you return home.

 - Standard fees are sometimes charged to avoid unnecessary use of public health services.

 Dialysis, oxygen & chemotherapy

-- These treatments must in principle be arranged beforehand between the insured person and the hospital/unit providing the treatment in order to ensure that the treatment is available during the insured person’s stay in Portugal.
+- These treatments must in principle be arranged before the travel and between the insured person and the hospital/unit providing the treatment, in order to ensure that the treatment is available during the insured person’s stay in Portugal.